zack-bitcoin/amoveo-docs/design/oracle.md

 If one side has open orders for a long enough period of time, then that side wins.
 The length of the delay until the oracle can finalize is determined by a governance variable.

+the bet needs to be double the previous bet's limit in the order book.
+So like, for a question type oracle, the initial bet is around 0.002 veo.
+So if there is already a bet for type "true" in the order book, and you also wanted to bet for "true", then your minimum bet is 0.004 veo. if there is already 2 bets of type "true", and you want to bet on "true", then your minimum bet is 0.008 veo.

 Locking the money in the order book for a delay gives us time to react if the oracle looks like it might lie.
 We can do a soft update to prevent it from lying.
 Mining pools have an incentive to participate in this soft update to stay on the valuable side of the fork.

 [to see a short cryptoeconomic explanation for why this oracle will work, look at the bottom of the white paper](../white_paper.md)